 How to create so-called equirectangular or simply the spherical interactive 360 panoramas using 3ds Max and V-Ray.
 How to render, assemble and view them later.
 If you use other 3D rendering software, such as Blender, Cinema 4D, Maya, SketchUp or even CAD, this tutorial will still be useful to you, as 3ds Max is used as an example and the methodology for rendering and assembling a spherical panoramas is quite universal.

 High-performance secure and easy-to-use free online viewer for 360° spherical panoramas.
 It works directly from this page and leverages the power of WebGL engine built into your browser.
 No additional plug-ins required.
-Simply drag and drop panoramic image with an equirectangular projection directly into the viewer rectangle on a page, and it will instantly prepare and show you a ready-made panorama, which you can rotate, zoom in and out, go in full screen.
+Just provide an image to the online 360 viewer on the page, and it will instantly prepare and show you a ready-made panorama, which you can rotate, zoom in and out, go in full screen.
 The 360 online image viewer is server-independent software, meaning it only works in your browser, so the images you use remain completely confidential.

 What is HDRI and how it differs from LDRI.
 How to visualize, store and edit HDR images.
 What are the advantages of using 32-bit formats over standard 8-bit.
 How to deal with overexposure or underexposure of 3D visualization only with post-production tools, without having to re-adjust scene lighting and re-render whole image again.
 How to fine-tune brightness and contrast in a very deep range of an already rendered image directly in a 2D editor without losing any details.